World Statesmen.org HOME >

 25 Jan 1817 Part of French Senegal colony.

-1 Nov 1854 Gorée detached from Senegal, becoming part of the Colony
+1 Nov 1854 Gorée detached from Senegal colony and put under the rule of a

-Naval Division of the Western Coasts of Africa (see Gabon).
+Occidentales d'Afrique (Naval Division of the Western Coasts

 Governors